From BR Bullpen

 The Athletics were in a rebuilding mode, though, and were willing to deal some of their good young pitching in return for a haul of young players.
 Gonzalez was ardently pursued by a number of teams, but it was the Washington Nationals who won the sweepstakes for the young star on December 22nd, giving up four top prospects in return - Ps Brad Peacock, Tom Milone and A.J.
 Cole and C Derek Norris.
 On January 15, 2012, the Nats announced that they had signed Gonzalez to a 5-year deal wirth $42-million, with two additional option years.
 He got off to an excellent time with his new team and in May of 2012 was named the National League Pitcher of the Month, succeeding teammate Stephen Strasburg, who had won the honor in April.
 He had gone 5-0, 2.25 during the month while striking out 45 in 32 innings.
 He was named to the All-Star team for the second straight year.
 On August 8th, he pitched a complete game over the Houston Astros for his 14th win of the season while also hitting his first career homer, a two-run shot off Armando Galarraga that put the Nats ahead to stay in the 2nd inning, on their way to a 4-3 win.
 It was the first time he had pitched 9 innings in his career, as his other complete game, with Oakland in 2010, had come in an 8-inning loss.
 On August 13th, he picked up his 15th win of the season in beating the San Francisco Giants, 14-2; that tied the Nationals' team record for most wins in a season.
 His 17th win on August 31st came when he threw his first career shutout, defeating the St. Louis Cardinals, 10-0.
 On September 22nd, he defeated the Milwaukee Brewers, 10-4, to become the major leagues' first twenty-game winner.
 He was the first pitcher to reach that milestone in Nationals' history, and matched the franchise record for wins, set by Ross Grimsley with the Montreal Expos in 1978.

 On April 25, 2013, he gave up only one hit over 8 innings in beating the Cincinnati Reds, 8-1, with Rafael Soriano adding a hitless 9th inning for a combined one-hitter.
 Jordan Zimmermann repeated the feat the next day, pitching a complete game one-hitter, 1-0, over the Reds.
+Throughout that season, Gonzalez's name was linked to the Biogenesis Laboratories scandal, but when MLB's investigation was completed and suspensions were handed out to 13 players on August 5th, he was not linked to any wrongdoing.
+On September 9th, Gio pitched a complete game one-hitter in defeating the New York Mets, 9-0, backed by five homers from his teammates at Citi Field.
+The only hit was a soft single by PH Zach Lutz in the 7th that landed on the first base foul line, inches away from being a harmless foul ball.

 Notable Achievements